forcedotcom/salesforcedx-vscode/docs/articles/lwc/localdev.md

 ## Configuration for Projects (Optional)

-SFDX automatically configures your project out of the box, but if you want to provide additional information for the server, add a localdevserver.config.json file at the base of your project.
+SFDX automatically configures your project out of the box, but if you need to override configuration for the server, add a localdevserver.config.json file at the base of your project.

 Here's an example that shows the available configuration parameters.